Case: Hamad Al-Naqi

 In June 2012, Al-Naqi was found guilty of “insulting the Prophet, the Prophet's wife and companions, mocking Islam, provoking sectarian tensions, insulting the rulers of Saudi Arabia and Bahrain and misusing his mobile phone to spread the comments” and sentenced to ten years in prison.

 Al-Naqi was attacked within weeks of entering prison and has been put in solitary confinement for safety reasons.
-His lawyers promise to appeal the sentence.
+His lawyers appealed his sentence but, in July 2014, Kuwait's top court upheld his sentence.